subsurface/subsurface/README.md

 support that, you may have to run Subsurface in software renderer mode.

-Subsurface will automatically attempt to detect this scenario, but in case in doesn't you may have to enable the software renderer manually with the following:
+Subsurface will automatically attempt to detect this scenario, but in case it doesn't you may have to enable the software renderer manually with the following:
 1) Learn how to set persistent environment variables on your OS
 2) Set the environment variable 'QT_QUICK_BACKEND' with the value of 'software'